ihmcrobotics/ihmc-pub-sub-group/Readme.md

 The Pub/Sub API is based on the eProsima Fast-RTPS C++ Api.
 The API is decoupled from the implementation, allowing multiple implementations.
 Currently only Fast-RTPS is provided as a backend.

-### RTPS implementation

-The RTPS implementation uses eProsima Fast-RTPS under the hood.
-Care has been taken to avoid any allocations in the Java code when reader/writing to topics.
-All functionality in the Pub/Sub API is implemented for the eProsima Fast-RTPS layer.

-## Documentation

-All classes contain JavaDoc, which can be accessed on [https://readthedocs.org/projects/ihmc-pubsub/](https://readthedocs.org/projects/ihmc-pubsub/).

 ### See also
 The eProsima Fast RTPS documentation can be useful as a reference guide on more advanced features and the inner working of the RTPS layer [http://eprosima-fast-rtps.readthedocs.io/en/latest/](http://eprosima-fast-rtps.readthedocs.io/en/latest/).

-## Supported platforms

-The library is supported on the following Operating Systems
-- Linux (Compiled and tested on Ubuntu 16.04)
-- Windows 10 (Should Windows 8 not work, please file a bug report.)
-- Mac OS (Compiled and tested on Sierra)

 ## Compilation

-### Initialize submodule:

-`git submodule update --init --recursive`

 ### Java code compilation
 ```
 gradle build
 gradle publishToMavenLocal
 ```

 ### Native code Compilation

 This step is optional, the native libraries have been included in the source code repository.

-FastRTPS is included as a GIT submodule.
+FastRTPS is included as a Git submodule.
 The CMake build system will automatically build FastRTPS if neccessary.

 #### Linux
 Requirements